ryanwilsonperkin/me/resume/Resume.md

 Education and Awards
 --------------------
-* University of Guelph, B. Computer Science w/ Honours Coop [4th year]
+* University of Guelph, B. Computer Science w/ Honours Coop [5th year]
-* University of Guelph Dean's Honours List
 * Top 25% Canada Computing Contest by University of Waterloo

 Volunteering and Causes